powerhome/playbook-swift/Contribution.md

 <br/>

 # Bug Reporting
+Like Feature Requests, before submitting a bug report, be sure to review our [issue history](https://github.com/powerhome/PlaybookSwift/issues?q=is%3Aissue+) to confirm that your bug fix is not already resolved or in progress.
+When you're ready to submit, be sure to use the following template:

 | Name | About  | Title  | Labels | Assignees |
 | :---:   | :---: | :---: | :---: | :---: |